Jokic powers Denver past Portland 108-100 - WHIZ News

 Damian Lillard led the Blazers with 32 points and eight assists, and Hassan Whiteside had 16 points and 19 rebounds in his Portland debut.

-Whiteside, acquired in an offseason trade with Miami, tipped in a Lillard 3-point attempt to help the Blazers to an 88-87 lead with just under five minutes left.
+Whiteside, acquired in an offseason trade with Miami, tipped in Lillard’s 3-point attempt to help the Blazers to an 88-87 lead with just under five minutes left.
 But the Nuggets answered with consecutive baskets from Jokic and Gary Harris.

 Jokic hit back-to-back 3-pointers to extend Denver’s lead to 97-90.
 Lillard landed a 3-pointer with 1:58 left to narrow the gap but the Blazers couldn’t catch up.